 There is growing interest in Green Funerals in Australia.

-Green Funerals mean different things to each person, but generally it is about making as little impact as possible on the environment, (reduced footprint) when someone dies.
+Green Funerals mean different things to each person, but generally they are about making as little impact as possible on the environment, (reduced footprint) when someone dies.

 Here’s a simple list to consider: